ViktorHJ/02476_project1/README.md

 >
 > Answer:

 In total, we implemented 7 tests.
 4 of these tests were for the data loading part of our code, ensuring that the data was being loaded correctly, and that the transformations were being applied as intended.
 2 of these tests were for the API, one to test the health endpoint, and one to test the inference endpoint.
-Finally...
-(IKKE FÆRDIG HER)
+The last test was for the model, where we tested the forward pass of the model, to ensure that the model was producing outputs of the correct shape.

 ### Question 8